Aniruth1011/MALJ/BackEnd/API_DOCUMENTATION.md

 ---

-This documentation provides an overview of the MALJ System, its endpoints, data processing functions, and integration with the RAG model.
+This documentation provides an overview of the MALJ System, its API endpoints, and functions.
 Users can refer to this documentation for understanding and utilizing the system effectively.